zeevick10/bitcoin-educational-content/tutorials/others/pbn-certificate-timestamping/en.md

 1. The GPG signature is reported as **"Good signature from Plan ₿ Network"**
 2. The OpenTimestamps verification shows a specific Bitcoin block timestamp and reports **"Success!
 Bitcoin block [blockheight] attests data existed as of [timestamp]"**

-Now that you know how Plan B Network issue verifiable proof for any Bitcoin Certificate and Diploma of Course Completion, you can easily verify the integrity of it.
+Now that you know how Plan ₿ Network issue verifiable proof for any Bitcoin Certificate and Diploma of Course Completion, you can easily verify the integrity of it.